Admiral1428/raster-engine/README.md

 The purpose of this project was to improve my C++ skills and to gain a fundamental understanding of 3D graphics principles using a low-level approach.

-The [*SDL3 library*](https://github.com/libsdl-org/SDL/releases) was used to handle window creation and pixel manipulation, but all rendering logic was implemented manually.
+The [*SDL3 library*](https://github.com/libsdl-org/SDL/releases) was used to handle window creation and pixel-level rendering, but all surface rendering logic was implemented manually.
 By coding each step of the rendering pipeline from the ground up, I gained a clear understanding of the mathematical and algorithmic principles behind modern graphics application programming interfaces (APIs).
 These APIs rely on hardware-accelerated techniques powered by today’s GPUs.
 These hardware abstraction layers have been central to 3D game engines on the PC since the late 1990s, using early APIs such as *OpenGL 1.0 (1992)*, *3dfx Glide 2.0 (1997)*, and *Microsoft DirectX 5.0 (1997)*.
 But the low-level approach of a software renderer gave me a deeper understanding of the foundational techniques used in early hardware-accelerated pipelines.

 My goal was to create an engine which could render triangular surfaces at any position and orientation, account for surface intersection and depth with z-buffering, map textures to surfaces, calculate basic diffuse lighting, and play basic sound effects in specific locations throughout the 3D space.